noppanut15/globish-booking-bot/README.md

 00-10,12-59/2 18 * * 1-5 /home/toppy/git/auto_run.sh  # This example runs the script every 1 minute between 6:00 PM and 6:10 PM, and then every 2 minutes between 6:12 PM and 6:59 PM from Monday to Friday.
 ```
 For an example of the shell script used with crontab, please refer to `scripts/auto_run.sh.example`.
+> **Important Note:** Good citizenship is important.
+Please do not run the script too frequently, as it may overload the Globish server.

 ## Logging
 The script logs its activity to `globish_booking_bot.log` and also outputs to the console.